 Cauchy integral formula

-Let f be a complex-valued holomorphic function on an open set UC, and let γ be a positively oriented, simple closed contour contained entirely in U. If a is a point inside γ, then for any non-negative integer n, we have:
+Let f be a complex-valued holomorphic function on an open connected set UC, and let γ be a contour contained entirely in U and homotopic to a point.
+If aγ([0,1]), then for any non-negative integer n, we have:

 and n=1: